We're guided by some of the world's top tech policy leaders.

 The Legisletters platform, developed in partnership with NYU's GovLab, which captures and centralizes the policymaking letters sent by Members of Congress.

-Travis is also the Co-Founder of Congress Too, a group of 1,500 former Congressional staffers dedicated to ending sexual harassment, abuse, and discrimination in Congress.
+Travis is the Co-Founder of Congress Too, a group of 1500 former Congressional staffers that brought the #MeToo movement to Capitol Hill and spearheaded a reform overhaul signed into law in late 2018.

 Travis' work has been featured in The New York Times, The Washington Post, Re/code, Politico, The Hill, Roll Call and other outlets.
 He can be reached at Travis [at] TechCongress.io or @travismoore.